jeanbarbier/jeanbarbier/index.md

 Few quotes I find particularly relevant:

 > If you can't explain it simply, you don't understand it well enough. -- Albert Einstein

+> Everything should be made as simple as possible, but not simpler. -- (Attributed to) Albert Einstein

 > An expert is a man who has made all the mistakes which can be made in a very narrow field. -- Niels Bohr